-We keep a good stock of information and guides on all of the many local attractions, places to visit and things to do in Dartmouth, the South Hams and Torbay.
-Plus the extremely friendly and helpful Dartmouth Tourist Information Centre is right opposite our Garden entrance at the bottom of the Mayors Avenue car park – They have everything there is to have about the area.
+We keep a good stock of information and guides on all the many local attractions, places to visit and things to do in Dartmouth, the South Hams and all around Torbay and this beautiful region of South Devon.
+The extremely friendly and helpful Dartmouth Tourist Information Centre is right opposite our Garden entrance at the bottom of the Mayors Avenue car park – They have everything there is to have about the area.

-Castle Cove – A lovely small sheltered beach with steps down the cliffs next to Dartmouth Castle (- about 2 miles very pleasant walk from the Town Centre – Park in Dartmouth Town Mayors Avenue Car park during low season, or use the Park and Ride in Summer, as there is very little parking and very small roads leading to the Castle.
+Castle Cove – A lovely small sheltered beach with steps down the cliffs next to Dartmouth Castle - about 2 miles very pleasant walk from the Town Centre – Park in Dartmouth Town Mayors Avenue Car park during low season, or use the Park and Ride in Summer, as there is very little parking and very small roads leading to the Castle.

 Totnes River Boat Trip – A trip of just over an hour with refreshments and toilets on board, travels along the River Dart with all manner of wildlife, old and new leisure and working boats, fabulous scenery all the way to and from Totnes for a great day out (– Go up from Dartmouth in the morning, wander around the character shops in the old High Street of the ‘crystal’ capital of England, well at least all of those not in Glastonbury!
-Have lunch in one of the tea rooms, pubs or restaurants, and come back again to Dartmouth and the G&D in the afternoon – Great for sunbathing on the top deck!) http://www.dartmouthrailriver.co.uk/
+Have lunch in one of the tea rooms, pubs or restaurants, and come back again to Dartmouth and the G&D in the afternoon – Great for sunbathing on the top deck!) https://www.dartmouthrailriver.co.uk/

 Fishing Trips – A full or half day plaice or mackerel fishing (or both), or just sightseeing or watching the abundant wildlife around our coast and the River Dart on board with a professional skipper on the ‘Saltwind of Dart’ – a purpose built, 40 foot Aquastar purpose built Sea Angling boat, with a hugely powerful 650+ horse-power diesel engine.
-Saltwind of Dart is skippered by the hugely experienced, knowledgeable and very friendly Dave Riddles, who also supplies all of the fishing gear you need if you don’t have your own (and his is always in good condition and working - he is a bit OCD about it), plus he also makes a good Free brew of tea or coffee on board when not unhooking your fish of course!. http://www.Saltwind.co.uk.
+Saltwind of Dart is skippered by the hugely experienced, knowledgeable and very friendly Dave Riddles, who also supplies all of the fishing gear you need if you don’t have your own (and his is always in good condition and working - he is a bit OCD about it), plus he also makes a good brew of tea or coffee on board when not unhooking your fish of course! https://www.Saltwind.co.uk.